er10799/camartaenergytwo/README.md

 - Fix container issue on homepage (Tested at work and it seems fine - need to look into this more)
 - Adjust carousel height for hero images
-- Add more content to main page
+- Add more content to main page (bottom horizontal scrollable pics and reviews?)

 ---